rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.7.6.md

 - Add "initSafeStandardObjects" to create standard objects with no Java class access whatsoever.

 Ievgenii.Shepeliuk (2):
-- `findIndex' implementation
+- `findIndex` implementation
 - more V8 compatibility

 Raymond Auge (1):
-- rhino exits the JVM even when run as a subshell of another java shell - bug-835147
+- [Bug 835147](https://bugzilla.mozilla.org/show_bug.cgi?id=835147) rhino exits the JVM even when run as a subshell of another java shell

 Travis Ennis (2):
 - Added the Javascript 1.8 String methods trimLeft and trim Right.